mohamedmshokry/azure-app-service-flask/README.md

 ## TL;DR
 This repo contains:
 - Terraform files needed to provision Azure Web app for container and Application Gateway with all requiered other resouces
-- Azure pipeline yaml file that automates the image build and container deployment to the web app upon changes on code or Dockerfile only
+- Azure pipeline yaml file that automates the image build and push to ACR and container deployment to the web app upon changes on code or Dockerfile only

 To get the sample Flask app deployed to Azure web app for containers
 ```bash